arsium/ChromeHistory/README.md

 # ChromeHistory
+I would like to thank https://github.com/0xfd3/Chrome-Password-Recovery and QuasarRat (https://github.com/quasar/Quasar) for this powerful SQLite Class !
 This library can get many information about chrome history !
 This dll is my own researches about getting chrome history logs , you can add by yourself others chromium-based web browsers !